The University of Texas at El Paso offers a wide array of services for students to ensure that student needs, concerns, and interests are addressed.

 - Career advising

-- Resource Center (career-development literature, employer information, and on-line resources)
+- Resource area (career development literature, employer information, and on-line resources)

-- Career development activities and workshops (résumé writing, interviewing, job search correspondence, etc.)
+- Career development activities and workshops (resume writing, interviewing, job search correspondence, LinkedIn, etc.)

-- Job listings and referrals (part-time student employment, cooperative education and internship opportunities, and professional employment)
+- An on-line job database, called Job Mine, that includes information on job listings and employer-led events.
+Job Mine includes part-time student employment, cooperative education and internship opportunities, and professional employment.

-- Experiential learning program (career-related experience for college students)
+- Internship Program (career-related work experiences for college students)

-Students are encouraged to visit the University Career Center early in their University career to develop a personalized career-development action plan.
-Career counseling services are offered by the University Counseling Center.
+Students are encouraged to visit the Career Center early in their university career to develop a personalized career-development action plan.
+Reach out today to visit with the professional staff member that works with you academic college.